nathanblumenfeld/ivybaseball/README.md

-This is an ongoing project
+This is an ongoing project.

 Contact:
 njb93@cornell.edu